Getting Started

 start_period: 30s

-# Handles Cloudflare challenges for the scraper
+# Cloudflare browser challenges when the in-process scraper is itself

 flaresolverr: